How to Change Your WordPress Password

 Security on the web is a very vague subject today.
 Companies invest most of their resources into security in order to make their services as protected as possible.
 Everything seems bulletproof until something bad happens.
 We’ve seen it happen dozens of times across the web, even to giants.
 My guess is that it happens to everybody – it’s just that a large percentage of companies is able to patch things up silently before anybody finds out.

 The most recent example is what happened to WP Engine.
 WP Engine is a great company and I met some of the folks that work there at WordCamp Europe in Seville.
 Awesome people, awesome company, awesome hosting provider – that’s all I can say really!
 However, in the light of recent events, security breaches can indeed happen to everybody.
-The good folks from WP Engine transparently shared the breach information with their users via this article and asked them for help as a matter of precaution.
+The good folks from WP Engine transparently shared the breach information with their users via an article at wpengine.com /support/infosec/ (removed the link because it’s not working at this time I’m editing the article) and asked them for help as a matter of precaution.
 When things go south a bit, it’s best to always remain transparent.

 One of the best practices (when it comes to security) that every serious web service will always recommend is to always choose a strong password.
 I suggest going through the article below from WordPress.com as it indeed provides some great info on this subject: